webloom-agency/wegen/README.md

 ## 🙌 Contributing

 We welcome all contributions!
 Bug reports, feature ideas, code improvements — everything helps us build the best local AI assistant.

+> **⚠️ Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting any Pull Requests or Issues.** This helps us work together more effectively and saves time for everyone.

 **For detailed contribution guidelines**, please see our [Contributing Guide](./CONTRIBUTING.md).